mohamedGamalAbuGalala/mohamedGamalAbuGalala/README.md

 - 🏄‍ Software Engineer who loves to leave a good impact in people lives.
 - 🌱 I’m currently learning
     * [Microsrvice with node.js](https://www.udemy.com/course/microservices-with-node-js-and-react/)
-- 💻 I'm currently core team member on many projects (Remotely) in USA.
+- 💻 I'm currently a core team member on many projects (Remotely) in USA.
 - 👯 I’m looking to collaborate on open source projects.
 - 🌱 I love to learn new things and ready to help others.
 - 🎨 In my free time, you'll find me listening music or watching some series.